Maria Fidecaro: Personal life

 Maria and Giuseppe Fidecaro were the first few scientists among a total of 300 to 400 staff when CERN was first founded.
 During their time, few people could do experiments at CERN.
 Maria started with a group of only three scientists.

-The couple, having devoted 60 years to research at CERN since its beginning, is seen as a living memory of the institute.
+The couple, having devoted 60 years to research at CERN since its beginning, was seen as a living memory of the institute.